joseph-hellerstein/docstring_expander/README.md

         """
         ...

 However, this raises a secondary issue with intellisense since the options exposed are only those in the docstring of the function called.
-One solution is to repeat these options in each docstring, but this increases the maintenance burden.

-`docstring-expander` provides another solution.
+`kwmgr` provides another solution.
 Suppose we have the following dictionary that describes all keyword arguments to `genPlot`:

     kwargs = {
         'num_col': ('Number of columns of plots', 2), 'num_row': ('Number of rows of plots', 3), 'bins': ('Number of bins', 100),
         }
+ Of these, we define a few keyword arguments as common to most plotting functions.

     base = ['num_col', 'num_row']

 Then we can write: